Hisham9995/World_Weather_Analysis/README.md

 ## Results

-This App Makes Traveling Easier and more accurate based on the information  was given  , these informations provides users with descriptions of the weather, city and destination and hand over users  different options .
+This App Makes Traveling Easier and more accurate based on the information  was given  , These pieces of information  provide  users with descriptions of the weather, city and destination and hand over users  different options .